AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/plan-project.md

   For more information about defining what updates to track in Workfront, see the article [System-tracked updates](../../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/system-tracked-update-feeds.md).

 * Is there any information that you are required to track that does not have a field in Workfront to store it in?
 If yes, create Custom Forms for projects or tasks where you can store this information.
-  For more information about creating custom forms, see the article [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
+  For more information about creating custom forms, see the article [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).

 * Are there any approval check points that must be granted before the work on a project can continue?
 If yes, create Approval Processes for projects or tasks that you can use as you're building your project.
   For more information about Approval Processes, see the article [Create an approval process for work items](../../../administration-and-setup/customize-workfront/configure-approval-milestone-processes/create-approval-processes.md).